favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 Constructed heartbeat and notifier services are runtime services, not config slices.
 The current bootstrap path wires them separately from `BuiltConfig`.

+A key lifecycle invariant is that reporter services are initialized before config or handle setup failure paths, so startup-failure reporting uses the same heartbeat/notifier instances as normal runtime reporting.

 This split keeps the composition root in `cmd/ddns/` honest about dependencies:

 - handle construction consumes handle config